ianharris/c-ndarray-slice/README.md

 # C ndarray slice

-A demonstration of using NumPy's C-API to create a function to slice an ndarray along an axis.
+A demonstration of using NumPy's C-API to create a function to slice an ndarray along the 0-axis.

 A Makefile is used for: